nicholas512/LoggerRead/README.md

 # About
 A library of file readers for permafrost-related dataloggers.
 Instead of trying to make a single csv-reader that can handle any format, this treats each datalogger separately.
+Currently the following data types are supported:

+* GeoPrecision (GP5W)
+* GeoPrecision (FG2)
+* HOBO (HOBOware)

 # Installation
 To install LoggerReader, follow these instructions: